Beckowl/RegamaTools/README.md

 ### An equivalent of [KogamaTools](https://https://github.com/Beckowl/KogamaTools) for Regama.

-**This project is still a work in progress.
+**This project is still a work in progress/proof of concept.
 Currently, it has no interface and is just a collection of QOL features.**

 # Features:
 - Removes the build limit;